 The city encouraged residents affected by the flooding to complete an online survey.
 To report areas for debris pickup, residents can call 907-442-3401 or email customerservice@kotzebue.org.

 Residents who want to apply for State Disaster Individual Assistance can call 844-445-7131 or fill out the forms online at ready.alaska.gov/IA.
 An application requires property ownership and insurance documents if they are available and proof of residency, like a utility bill with a physical address.
 The state Division of Homeland Security and Emergency Management recommended taking pictures of the damage.
-So far, over 28 residents have applied for state assistance, the update stated.
+As of Nov.
+4, the state received 57 applications, according to the update.

 The City of Kotzebue is requesting that those residents with damages or losses from the 2024 October West Coast Storm...